orgrinrt/word_bounds/README.md

 Contributing, then, can be a headache.
 Sorry about that.

+In addition, everything is currently tested against the default rules, which means that the rule system is not currently stable or even actively tested.
+This limits the usability quite a bit for now.

 ### Performance

 It is clear that all of the implementations require further work in this regard.
 In prior proof-of-concepts, we were